eCommerce Trends

 Referral marketing

 In the last two years, eCommerce marketers found much comfort (and success) in referral marketing.
-This tried-and-true marketing method — a word-of-mouth approach, elevated over time by new technology, social media, and an evolved form of brand advocate — helped carry digital commerce through the chaos of 2020 and 2021.
+This tried-and-true marketing method — a word-of-mouth approach, elevated over time by new technology, social media, and an evolved brand advocacy — helped carry digital commerce through the chaos of 2022 and 2023.

 As businesses closed their physical locations at COVID’s onset, many turned to online sales to stay afloat.
 A fully online presence required big changes for countless stores — many of which turned out to be little blessings.